GovRight/loopback-faq/README.md

 # loopback-faq
-Frequently Asked Questions about http://loopback.io
+This project tracks a curated list of Frequently Asked Questions about the Loopback API Framework (http://loopback.io).
+They were  gathered from the Loopback Gitter (https://gitter.im/strongloop/loopback).